List of Monster High characters: Posea Reef

 Posea Reef (voiced by Paula Rhodes) is the daughter of the sea god Poseidon.
 She tends her father's seascape on the Great Scarrier Reef.
 Her favorite phrase is to "go with the flow".
 She has purple hair with multi-colored streaks, greenish-blue eyes, blue skin, webbed hands, and coral-like strands for feet.
 Her clothing consists of a purple/black top that is printed with sea images and a large purple coral frame on top.
 Her skirt is aqua blue and is covered with light green seaweed.
 Her doll glows in the dark.

 Purrsephone and Meowlody

-Purrsephone and Meowlody (both voiced by America Young in earlier appearances, Cindy Robinson in later appearances) are the twin daughters of the Werecat and are sometimes referred to as the Werecat Sisters.
+Purrsephone and Meowlody (both voiced by America Young in earlier appearances, Cindy Robinson in later appearances, Riki Lindhome and Kate Micucci respectively in the 2022 TV series) are the twin daughters of the Werecat and are sometimes referred to as the Werecat Sisters.
 Both have dark gray fur, though Purrsephone's hair is predominantly black with a single white streak with black highlights on it, and Meowlody's hair is predominantly white with a single white strand with black streaks on it.
 Their clothing consists of striped top, striped skirt, and a red/black vest, and they wear bracelets.
 Their favorite activity is gymnastics.
 The sisters' dolls have been released as a 2-pack, and also as a 3-pack with fellow Werecat Toralei as Fearleaders.
 The profile art was done by Darko Dordevic.

+In the 2022 reboot, Purrsephone and Meowlody wear different hair styles and different clothes from each other's.
+In the reboot, the two are Toralei's cousins and the three werecats are in band named "The Hissfits".
+They also have distinct personalities; Purrsephone is grunge and rock-n-roll, while Meowlody is sweet but sassy.